+Between 2014 and 2019, 249 fair housing complaints were filed with Project Sentinel, which has an office in the City of Modesto.
 In Stanislaus County, 249 complaints were filed between 2014 and 2019.
+Of the 249 complaints, 6 were filed by Waterford residents.
 Although Waterford is only 1.65 percent of the County's population, they contributed to 2.4 percent of the County's complaints.
-Table 44 demonstrates the complaints filed in Stanislaus County and the type of complaint filed.
+Table 5444 demonstrates the complaints filed in Stanislaus County and the type of complaint filed.
 Of the 249 complaints, the majority (190) were related to discrimination complaints due to a disability.

-TABLE 44 STANISLAUS COUNTY FAIR HOUSING COMPLAINTS 2014 - 2019 CITY OF WATERFORD
+TABLE 54 44 STANISLAUS COUNTY FAIR HOUSING COMPLAINTS 2014 - 2019 CITY OF WATERFORD

 Complaint Number

 Age 4

 Arbitrary 1

 Disability 190

 Familial Status 27

 Gender/Sex 21

 National Origin 13

 Race 24

 Religion 2

 Sexual Orientation 4

 Source of Income 2

-Source: Stanislaus County, Regional Analysis of Impediments to Fair Housing Choice
+Source: Stanislaus County, Regional Analysis of Impediments to Fair Housing Choice, Fiscal Year 2020-2025